 - Theory - pupils develop further their understanding of musical theory in a range of practical and theoretical tasks;

-- Listening and Appraising - students improve their critical and analytical skills so they can comment in an informed way about music they are listening to;
+- Listening and Appraising - pupils improve their critical and analytical skills so they can comment in an informed way about music they are listening to;

-- Composing -students are taught to use 'Sibelius' and learn how to compose.
+- Composing - pupils are taught to use 'Sibelius' and learn how to compose.

 The curriculum aims to provide plenty of variety and to whet the appetite for those considering further study at GCSE level.
-GCSE music is an enjoyable and interesting course in its own right and it may lead to further study at AS/A level and beyond.
+GCSE music is an enjoyable and interesting course in its own right and it may lead to further study at A Level and beyond.

-- Shared Music, focusing on Baroque and Classical Music, Romantic Song, Pop, Ballard, Great Choral Classics and World Music;
+- Shared Music, focusing on Baroque and Classical Music, Romantic Song, Pop, Ballad, Great Choral Classics and World Music;

 - Dance Music, focusing on Disco, Club, Bhangra, Line Dancing, Waltz and Tango;